mike-lischke/antlr-tgen/ReadMe.md

 ### Configuration File

-The configuration file is pretty simple.
+The configuration file is a collection of values to guide the generation.
 Here's an example for the TypeScript runtime:

 ```json
 {